janmechtel/rockettype/README.md

 ### Far future

-- record a webcam shot on each keypress and analyze whether the correct finger was used to press the key
+- record a webcam shot on each keypress and analyze whether the correct finger was used to press the key, prevent the wrong key to register
 - Show most common typos?
 - Auto-correct typos
-- Enable corrections on words that a further away (not only the last word
+- Enable corrections on words that a further away (not only the last word)
+- Enable "approximate" typing where you can really mess up the word you are typing

 ## Inspirations

 ### Tools

 - [Universal AutoCorrect](http://www.biancolo.com/blog/autocorrect/) for [AutoHoteKey](https://www.autohotkey.com/)
 - [Windows Typing Predictions](https://www.howtogeek.com/429702/how-to-enable-text-prediction-for-a-hardware-keyboard-on-windows-10/)
 - [Lightkey](https://www.lightkey.io/free-text-editor)